Patty Sahota

-Patty Sahota is a Canadian politician, who represented the electoral district of Burnaby-Edmonds in the Legislative Assembly of British Columbia from 2001 to 2005.
-She sat as a member of the BC Liberal Party.
+Patty Sahota (October 26, 1969 – February 12, 2024) was a Canadian politician, who represented the electoral district of Burnaby-Edmonds in the Legislative Assembly of British Columbia from 2001 to 2005.
+She sat as a member of the BC Liberal Party and served for several months in 2005 as the Minister of State for Resort Development.
+She was born in Jagpalpur, Punjab, India and immigrated to Canada with her parents in 1979.

 Sahota was defeated in her 2005 bid for re-election by Raj Chouhan of the NDP.

+Sahota died suddenly and unexpectedly while visiting her parents in Merritt, British Columbia on February 12, 2024, at the age of 54.